vorpalnet/blade/INSTALLING.md

 raise it (the Tuning admin app exposes it).

-**`nmConnect` fails with `PKIX path building failed`.** Usually the demo-CA trap above, or a **stale** Node Manager still running from an old domain directory.
+**`nmConnect` fails with `PKIX path building failed`.** Usually the demo-CA trap in §9, or a **stale** Node Manager still running from an old domain directory.
 Check `/proc/<nm-pid>/cmdline` for `-Dweblogic.RootDirectory=` to see which domain a running NM is really serving — two domains' demo CAs share a subject DN, so comparing certificate names proves nothing.